IIITLucknowSWEngg/CSITTeam005/Assignment 2/Diagrams.md

 ## 2. **Use Case Diagram**

 ### Description:
-The **Use Case Diagram** outlines the different interactions between the users (Learners and Admins) and the Duolingo clone system.
+The **Use Case Diagram** outlines the different interactions between the users (Learners and Admins) and Duolingo's system.
 It highlights the main actions that users and administrators can perform within the system, including actions related to language learning, progress tracking, and system management.

 ### Actors:
 - **Learner (User)**: The primary user who interacts with the system to learn languages, track progress, and engage with exercises.